Stability of emergent time periodicity in a few-body interacting system: Introduction

-A particularly interesting class of systems that seem to buck this trend are so-called \emph{dissipative time crystals}~\cite{BucaNatComms, BucaSciPost2022, GiacomoPRA}, where a many-body system in contact with an environment fails to reach equilibrium and instead exhibits emergent time periodicity. \steve{While the study of this interesting phenomenon has its roots in the original proposal for the spontaneous breaking of time translation symmetry~\cite{Wilczek2012} which is now characteristic of \emph{discrete} time crystals, it is important to stress that the time-periodic behaviour exhibited by dissipative time-crystals arises from a different mechanism.
+A particularly interesting class of systems that seem to buck this trend are those displaying non-stationary behaviors in their long time dynamics~\cite{BucaNatComms, BucaSciPost2022}.
+Such systems, sometimes referred to as {\it ``dissipative time crystals"}, correspond to situations where a many-body system in contact with an environment fails to reach equilibrium and instead exhibits emergent time periodicity.
+While the study of this interesting phenomenon has its roots in the original proposal for the spontaneous breaking of time translation symmetry~\cite{Wilczek2012} which is now characteristic of \emph{discrete} time crystals, it is important to stress that the time-periodic behaviour exhibited by these so-called dissipative time-crystals arises from a different mechanism.
 In fact, dissipative time crystals lack any inherent underlying time-symmetry, relying instead on the onset of oscillations between degenerate asymptotic states of the dissipative quantum channel~\cite{riera2020time}.
-Notwithstanding such \je{subtle} differences, both discrete and dissipative time-crystals have} since spurred a wide ranging literature~\cite{DTCReview, riera2020time, JinPRA2023, MoessnerPRB2017, KhemaniPRXQ,ReviewTimeCrystals} showing that time crystalline behavior can be exhibited in a variety of settings, including boundary~\cite{iemini2018boundary}, Floquet~\cite{FloquetTC}, Stark~\cite{EisertPRB}, \je{and higher dimensional \cite{Augustine2DTC} time crystals}.
-Common to all these realisations is that emergent time-periodic behavior necessarily requires some driving, either in the form of an explicit time-periodic kick, as is the case of Floquet time crystals, or by explicitly coupling to a bath~\cite{BucaNatComms, BucaSciPost2022}. \je{While the prescription of a dissipative time crystal gives rise to a wealth of specific schemes, their actual stability is in many instances far from clear \cite{ReviewTimeCrystals}, with few examples with proven stability being known \cite{PhysRevB.108.L180201,GiacomoPRA}.}
+Notwithstanding such subtle differences, both discrete and dissipative time-crystals have since spurred a wide ranging literature~\cite{DTCReview, riera2020time, JinPRA2023, MoessnerPRB2017, KhemaniPRXQ,ReviewTimeCrystals} showing that time crystalline behavior can be exhibited in a variety of settings, including boundary~\cite{iemini2018boundary}, Floquet~\cite{FloquetTC}, Stark~\cite{EisertPRB}, and higher dimensional~\cite{Augustine2DTC} time crystals.
+Common to all these realisations is that emergent time-periodic behavior necessarily requires some driving, either in the form of an explicit time-periodic kick, as is the case of Floquet time crystals, or by explicitly coupling to a bath~\cite{BucaNatComms, BucaSciPost2022}.
+While the prescription of a dissipative time crystal gives rise to a wealth of specific schemes, their actual stability is in many instances far from clear~\cite{ReviewTimeCrystals}, with few examples with proven stability being known~\cite{PhysRevB.108.L180201,GiacomoPRA}.